Rise of the Chinese Communist Party-approved blockbuster

 Hollywood studios have sought to cash in on this gigantic market, but foreign movies have to compete for a place in a quota system that limits the number of foreign or co-produced films screened in China to 30 to 40 each year.

-Hoping to improve their chances in the quota battle, more and more studios co-producing movies with Chinese partners and sometimes nakedly pandering to Chinese audiences, such as giving domestic stars split seconds of screentime so they can be used in promotional materials, or the jarring use of Chinese products, such as the appearance of QQ Messenger in "Independence Day: Resurgence."
+Hoping to improve their chances in the quota battle, more and more studios are co-producing movies with Chinese partners and sometimes nakedly pandering to Chinese audiences, such as giving domestic stars split seconds of screentime so they can be used in promotional materials, or the jarring use of Chinese products, such as the appearance of QQ Messenger in "Independence Day: Resurgence."

 The influence of Chinese values and Chinese money can have political effects too, however, as seen in the removal of Japanese and Taiwanese flags from Tom Cruise's iconic bomber jacket in an upcoming "Top Gun" sequel.
 Chinese stars have also faced the same kind of pressure to toe the line regardless of who they are working for, such as with "Mulan" star's Liu Yifei's comments against Hong Kong protests.